Skip to content

 When someone you know has lost someone, flowers are one of the best ways to show you care.

-Susan Avery has been based in Woollahra in Sydney's eastern suburbs for over 40 years, and sympathy flowers are some of the most important work we do.
+Here at Susan Avery we've been based in Woollahra in Sydney's eastern suburbs for over 40 years, and sympathy flowers are some of the most important work we do.

 This guide covers what to send, when to send it, which varieties are right for the day, and what to expect on pricing; whether you're sending to a family home, a place of worship, or a memorial service in Sydney.